-With a variety of interactive sessions to choose from across Faculties, our subject-specific online resources will also provide a real insight into studying a particular subject at University.
+With a variety of interactive sessions to choose from across our Faculties, our subject-specific online resources below will also provide a real insight into studying a particular subject at university.
+All sessions align with the Curriculum for Wales areas of learning and experience.

 Online Financial Trading Room Simulation